Buffalo vs. Ohio NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Buffalo has combined with its opponents to score more than 56.5 points only twice this year.
+- Buffalo and its opponents have scored at least 56 points just twice this year.

-- The two teams combine to score 50.5 points per game, six less than the total in this contest.
+- Saturday's total is 5.5 points higher than the combined 50.5 PPG average of the two teams.

-- This contest's total is three points fewer than the 59.5 these two squads combine to give up per game in 2021.
+- The 59.5 points per game these two squads have surrendered to opponents this season are 3.5 more than the 56 over/under in this contest.

-- Bulls games this season feature an average total of 57.7 points, a number 1.2 points higher than Saturday's over/under.
+- The Bulls and their opponents have scored an average of 57.7 points per game in 2021, 1.7 more than Saturday's total.

-- The 56.5 over/under in this game is 2.9 points above the 53.6 average total in Bobcats games this season.
+- In 2021, games involving the Bobcats have averaged a total of 53.6 points, 2.4 fewer than this game's set over/under.

 Buffalo Stats and Trends